-In September 2016, I began an experiment to crowdsource fiction and started a second novel titled Bionic Bug and spawned an entire series.
-I’m now focused on developing the Lara Kingsley Series, which is a series of fiction novels set in Washington, D.C., blending elements of the technothriller and cozy mystery genres.
-WARNING: This is not your mother’s cozy mystery.
+In September 2016, I began an experiment to crowdsource fiction and started a novel titled Bionic Bug that spawned an entire series.
+I’m now focused on developing the Lara Kingsley Series, which is a series of mystery novels set in Washington, D.C. ten years from today that uniquely blends elements of mystery, techno-thriller, and speculative fiction.
+WARNING: This is not your grandmother’s mystery novel.